Grateful dead (folklore)

 Grateful dead (or grateful ghost) is both a motif and a group of related folktales present in many cultures throughout the world.

 The most common story involves a traveler who encounters a corpse of someone who never received a proper burial, typically stemming from an unpaid debt.
 The traveler then either pays off the dead person's debt or pays for burial.
-The traveler is later rewarded or has their life saved by a person or animal who is actually the soul of the dead person; the grateful dead is a form of the donor.
+The traveler is later rewarded or has his life saved by a person or animal who is actually the soul of the dead person; the grateful dead is a form of the donor.

 The grateful dead spirit may take many different physical forms including that of a guardian angel, animal, or fellow traveler.
 The traveler's encounter with the deceased comes near the end of the traveler's journey.

 Classification

 The "grateful dead" story is Aarne–Thompson–Uther type 505.

-Folkloristic scholarship classify ATU types 505-508 under the umbrella term The Grateful Dead, each subtype referring to a certain aspect of the legend:
+Folkloristic scholarship classifies ATU types 505–508 under the umbrella term the Grateful Dead, each subtype referring to a certain aspect of the legend:

 ATU 505: Grateful Dead

 As described by Stith Thompson, all tale types begin when the hero pays the creditors of a dead man, and later he meets a man in his travels who agrees to help him, as long as they divide in half whatever reward they may gain.

-German folklorist Hans-Jörg Uther, in his 2004 revision of the Aarne-Thompson system, subsumed types 506, 506A, 506B, 506** and 508 under only one type, ATU 505, "The Grateful Dead".
+German folklorist Hans-Jörg Uther, in his 2004 revision of the Aarne–Thompson system, subsumed types 506, 506A, 506B, 506** and 508 under only one type, ATU 505, "The Grateful Dead".